Difference In Meiosis 1 And 2

 Overview of Meiosis

 Meiosis is a two-part cell division process in organisms that sexually reproduce.
 It reduces the chromosome number by half, from diploid (two sets of chromosomes) to haploid (one set of chromosomes), producing four genetically distinct daughter cells.
-This process ensures that when fertilization occurs, the resulting zygote will have the correct diploid number of chromosomes.
-Meiosis introduces genetic variation through recombination and independent assortment, contributing to the diversity of life.
+Still, this process ensures that when fertilization occurs, the resulting zygote will have the correct diploid number of chromosomes.
+Meiosis introduces genetic variation through recombination and independent assortment, contributing to the diversity of life It's one of those things that adds up..

 Key Stages of Meiosis